RAK3372 WisBlock LPWAN Module Quick Start Guide

 https://raw.githubusercontent.com/RAKWireless/RAKwireless-Arduino-BSP-Index/main/package_rakwireless.com_rui_index.json

-After that, you can then add RAKwireless RUI STM32 Boards via Arduino board manager.
+After that, add RAKwireless RUI STM32 Boards via Arduino board manager.

 Product Configuration